Topological equivariant coarse K-homology: Transfers

 Then must define the transformation Let $(C,\rho,\mu)$ be an object of $\bCgtsmc(V)$.
 Then {we} define

 by

-One checks by a calculation that $b_{g,u}(C,\rho,\mu)$ is a unitary isomorphism. \end{enumerate} We must verify that the functors and $2$-isomorphisms constructed above satisfy the seven conditions listed above.
+One checks by a calculation that $b_{g,u}(C,\rho,\mu)$ is a unitary multiplier isomorphism. \end{enumerate} We must verify that the functors and $2$-isomorphisms constructed above satisfy the seven conditions listed above.
 All these conditions are verified by straightforward (but lengthy) calculations.
-These calculations start with inserting the explicit definitions of the transformations given above and then proceed by employing the orthogonality relations for the families of canonical isometries.
-Since the details do not really lead to further insights we will not bore the reader with further details. \end{proof}
+These calculations start with inserting the explicit definitions of the transformations given above and then proceed by employing the orthogonality relations for the families of canonical isometries. \end{proof}